 From India, Mumbai

-Absence during the notice period aren't permitted.
-Therefore, it automatically becomes unscheduled leaves, if availed under unavoidable circumstances.
-Any leave taken during the notice period, extends the duration by the equal number of days.
+Absence during the notice period isn't permitted.
+Therefore, it automatically becomes unscheduled leave if availed under unavoidable circumstances.
+Any leave taken during the notice period extends the duration by the equal number of days.

-The objective of notice period is basically to enable the employer to find a replacement and train him suitably to take up the assigned tasks.
+The objective of the notice period is basically to enable the employer to find a replacement and train him suitably to take up the assigned tasks.
 During this period, the presence of the outgoing employee is essential.
-If an employee remain absent during this period, for whatever period of time; it disturbs the schedule.
+If an employee remains absent during this period, for whatever period of time, it disturbs the schedule.

-As per law encashment of unavailed/balance leave is payable even in the case of dismissal of employee.
-Therefore insist on resigned employee to comply with the notice period and pay him encashment of balance leave, if due to the employee.
+As per law, encashment of unavailed/balance leave is payable even in the case of the dismissal of an employee.
+Therefore, insist on the resigned employee to comply with the notice period and pay him encashment of balance leave if due to the employee.

-Pls find attached High Courts Judgments and Central Rules on leave encashment for your reference & record.
+Please find attached High Court Judgments and Central Rules on leave encashment for your reference and record.

 From India, Thane